R3MOB-Stage-2A-2025/classification/README.md

 there are not currently enough labelized data to use a classifier based on *TF IDF*.

-Here is the insights based on the ``classification/backend/test.py`` file:
+Here comes the insights based on the ``classification/backend/test.py`` file, the goal was to determine the *Thématique Scientifique* of the publication, using the themes precised in `classification/backend/data/themes_keywords.json`:

 ```bash
 (.venv)  backend  >>  python tests.py